louishrm/gundataUS/README.md

 ### Explore
 In this stage the dataset will be explored using simple computations and rudimentary maths.
 The main questions that will be answered are the following:
 * What is the overall trend in gun registrations in America?
-* Which states have the highest gun per capita (2017)?
+* Which states have experienced the highest growth in gun per capita?
 * Is there a correlation between gun registrations and ethnicity in the states which have a high gun per capita?